codes-sameera/ontology-retriever-portal/README.md

 # ontology-retriever-portal
-The backend angular micro service for ontology retrieval
+The frontend angular micro service for ontology retrieval